caseywatts/caseywatts.github.io/book/all-chapters.md

 Some people believe that nonfiction reading is more useful than fiction reading.
 Nonfiction books teach us facts.
 But both are useful in their own way.
 Nonfiction books may teach facts, but fiction books are useful for social and emotional development.

 Fiction books give you the opportunity to peer inside another person's mind.
 You get to see how the characters interact with others and the results of those interactions.
-The characters often act in ways we wouldn't ourselves, and in situations we could never find ourselves in.
+The characters often act in ways we would not ourselves, and in situations we could never find ourselves in.
 Even in similar situtaions, a character's thoughts and feelings are often quite different from how you yourself would react in that situation.
 Reading fiction helps you imagine ways other people think.

 The only way an author is able to convey these thoughts and feelings is to use words.
 If you can pick up on their wording or vocabulary that can help with your own wording and vocabulary.

 Some research has been done on this phenomenon, using the "narrative transportation theory".
 The term "high emotional transportation" means a story where the reader imagines they are immersed in the world, empathizing with the characters more deeply.
 [Some studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3559433/) show that people who have recently read "high emotional transportation" books have greater empathy than those who read something without high emotional transportation.

 Try reading some fiction!
-You don’t need to read from a high school English class curriculum; today's popular fiction totally counts.
+You do not need to read from a high school English class curriculum; today's popular fiction totally counts.
 If you need an idea, maybe start with something from the top 10 bestsellers list for this year.
 You probably even know some people who have read one of those, and you can bond over that.

 ### Emotional vocabulary